chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 }
 ```

 Configure the jobs by sending the JSON payload to the `configure` endpoint.
-Save the JSON file as `config.json`
-in the current working directory.
+Save the JSON file as `config.json` in the current working directory:

 ```bash
 curl -s -H "api-token: $TOKEN" -X PUT --data "@config.json" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/config
 ```

-If you wish to configure a specific endpoint only, you can specify the `job_settings` for that
+If you wish to configure a specific endpoint only, you can specify the `job_settings` for that data type and configure it using data types sub-resource.
-data type and configure it using data types sub-resource.
-For example, if you want to configure
-compliance settings create a smaller JSON payload:
+For example, if you want to configure compliance settings, create a smaller JSON payload:

 ```json
 { "job_settings": [